OmarBazaraa/MppCompiler/README.md

 2. Value returned in `void` function and vice-versa.
 3. Variable or constant call as a function.
 4. Function call with more/less arguments than its parameters.
-5. Function definition ouside the global scope.
+5. Function definition outside the global scope.

 # Lex Usage